MikolajLutsyk/ProgrammingObsidianVault/Java OCA Base/Methods/Access Modifiers.md

 # 🔐 Java Access Modifiers Reference
 **Tags:** #java #access-modifiers #visibility #encapsulation

-Access modifiers control the visibility and accessibility of classes, methods, and fields in Java.
+Access modifiers control the visibility and accessibility of classes, [[Defining Methods|methods]], and fields in Java.

 ---